 Those with lighter skin types are at a higher risk of developing this type of skin cancer.
 Some other risk factors include: ultraviolet (UV) exposure, cigarette smoking, chemical exposure, freckling, red hair, and immunosuppression.

 It is also important to get a total body skin exam once a year to analyze if there are any new growths or changes on the skin.

-Squamous Cell Carinoma can be treated in a variety of ways depending on its size, where it is located on the body, and depth among other factors.
-Below are some of the ways this type of skin cancer might be treated:
+Squamous cell carcinoma can be treated in a variety of ways.
+Treatment depends upon the tumor’s size, depth, and where it is located on the body.
+Below are some of the ways this type of skin cancer may be treated: